Economic insights | Regulatory & Investigations

 A particular area of expertise is assisting clients with complex cross-jurisdictional groups understand how the new legislation will impact operational structures (including in relation to competing threshold requirements applicable to branches and subsidiaries) and reporting lines both within and outside of Australia.

-The team is happy to offer presentations and free initial consultations to you on how FAR may impact your executives and directors.
+The team is happy to offer presentations and initial consultations to you on how FAR may impact your executives and directors.
 Get in touch with our key team members below or reach us via our dedicated FAR email group!

 Partner